ggedde/spry/README.md

 then you would use '{body.id}'

-This is very usefull when wanting to Run tests that will Insert, Update, then Delete the item form the database.
+This is very usefull when wanting to Run tests that will Insert, Update, then Delete the item form the database that way you don't have any residual data after the tests.

 Ex.